 In the 3rd Century A.D., Ephesus retained its political and religious importance but it never again enjoyed its old wealth and prosperity.
 The most outstanding event of this century was the invasions of the Goths to the Temple of Artemis, part of the city, and the raining of its treasury.
 Lysimachos‘ harbor and its surroundings were submerged in marshland and malaria had begun to threaten the people’s health more and more.

-The Emperor Justinian, who was the emperor of the Constantinapolis at that time, ordered to built a magnificent church over the tomb of St. John(527-565 AD).
+The Emperor Justinian, who was the Emperor of Constantinapolis at that time, ordered to built a magnificent church over the tomb of St. John(527-565 AD).
 Those who disliked the unhealthy atmosphere of Ephesus began to move to the slopes of the hill where the church was; the famous Ephesus of the coast began to be neglected.
 Thus, in its last period, the town of Ephesus was formed around the Seljuk Town of today.

 In the 9 Century A.D, Ephesus was known as ‘’Hagios Theologos’’.
 The Aydinoğulları enriched it with works of art such as mosques, caravanserai, fountains, and tombs.
 However, 15 km to the West of Kuşadasi Town, a harbor was built.
 And 77 km. to the east there was the fabulous development of the city and harbor of Izmir.
 On this hand, it declined and became forgotten because of the new rising stars.